CyrilleB79/charInfo/readme.md

 and file:
 ```
 .pre-commit-config.yaml
+changelog.md
+pyproject.toml
+uv.lock
 ```
 4. Create an `addon` folder inside your new folder.
 You will put your code in the usual folders for NVDA extensions, under the `addon` folder.
 For instance: `globalPlugins`, `synthDrivers`, etc.
 5. In the `buildVars.py` file, change variable `addon_info` with your add-on's information (name, summary, description, version, author, url, source url, license, and license URL).
 Also, be sure to carefully set the paths contained in the other variables in that file.
-If you need to use custom Markdown extensions, original add-on interface language is not English, or include custom braille translations tables, be sure to fil out markdown list, base language variable, and braille tables dictioanry, respectively.
+If you need to use custom Markdown extensions, original add-on interface language is not English, or include custom braille translations tables, be sure to fil out markdown list, base language variable, and braille tables dictionary, respectively.
 6. Gettext translations must be placed into `addon\locale\<lang>/LC_MESSAGES\nvda.po`.
+7. If you create releases with the GitHub workflow, pushing a tag, update the `changelog.md` file with the release description you want to be displayed in on your GitHub release page.
+8. In the `[project]` section of `pyproject.toml`, update your project information.

 #### Add-on manifest specification